dd32/td-gh-ex/readme.txt

 Anna Lite is distributed under the terms of the GPLv2 or later

 == Changelog ==

+= 1.0.3 =
+Release date - January, 15 - 2019

+* Tested with WordPress 5.0.3
+* Fixed - Back to top button on mobile devices

 = 1.0.2 =
 * Initial version